 - intended audience

 - presenter names, titles, email addresses, phone numbers and brief bios

 Once you have worked through these considerations with co-presenters, please complete the ONLINE SUBMISSION FORM by 8am, Monday, 7 November 2016 for priority consideration.

-Workshop proposals will be accepted beyond the deadline, and reviewed on a rolling basis to fill any available workshop slots.
+Workshop proposals submitted beyond the deadline are reviewed on a rolling basis to fill any available workshop slots.